 \subsection{Technical facts}

-We summarize the notation and several lemmata which will be used in the sections \ref{deform11}, \ref{Sec4} and \ref{Sec5}.
-Let $\pa$, $\pb$, $\pmo$, $\pc$, $\p+$ and $\ps$ be the set of probability measures, the set of probability measures with finite variance, the set of probability measures with finite moments of all orders, the set of probability measures with compact support, the set of probability measures whose support is contained in $[0, \infty)$ and the set of symmetric probability measures, respectively.
+We summarize the notation and several lemmata which will be used in Sections \ref{deform11}, \ref{Sec4} and \ref{Sec5}.
+Let $\pa$, $\pb$, $\pmo$, $\pc$, $\p+$ and $\ps$ be the set of probability measures, the set of probability measures with finite variance, the set of probability measures with finite moments of all orders, the set of probability measures with compact supports, the set of probability measures on $[0, \infty)$ and the set of symmetric probability measures, respectively.
 The following lemma was proved in \cite{Maa}. \begin{lemma} A probability measure $\mu $ belongs to $\pb$ if and only if $H_\mu $ has the representation